TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 So the name of the argument is ``$blog`` because the form has the name blog.
-When no validating errors occur, the blog object will be persisted with its changes.
+When no validation errors occur, the blog object will be persisted with its changes.

-Now have a look what happens when the user inserts erroneous data in the form.
+Now have a look what happens when the user inserts erroneous data into the form.
 In this case an error occurs when validating the ``$blog`` arguments.
 Therefore instead of the `updateAction`, the
 `errorAction` is called.
-These action routes the request with ``forward()`` to the last used action because in case of an error the form should be displayed again.
-Additional an error message is generated and given to the controller.
+This action routes the request with ``forward()`` to the last used action because in case of an error the form should be displayed again.
+Additionally, an error message is generated and given to the controller.
 Ergo: In case of a validation error the `editAction` is displayed again.